roseengineering/rffdtd/README.md

 To define both permittivity and conductivity the naming format is er99.99e9_99.99e9 or er_99.99e9_99.99e9.

+## Ports

 To create a port, use a material name of port99 or port_99, starting from port number 1.
 The port will be a "lumped" port.
 The opposite faces of the port should overlap a conductor.
 A port can only be represented by a cube or a plane, but not a cylinder for example.

+## Expanding The PEC Cage

-The PEC cage mentioned above will abutt the bounding box of your model with a padding of one cell.
+The PEC cage, as mentioned above, will abutt the bounding box of your model with a padding of one cell.
 To enlarge the bounding box use the air material.
 The air material will be dropped and ignored when the model is voxelized.
 However it will be considered when calculating the model's bounding box.
 See the lowpass and coupler examples.